Ewan-Roberts/Chrome-Extention/README.md

 Double click the folder

-Go into the HTML and change it you your name " all dev and no play make NAME a dull boy"
+Go into the HTML and change it to your name " all dev and no play make NAME a dull boy"

 **thumbs up**